Tooth - abnormal colors

 - Environmental factors

-Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel, which can cause color changes.
+Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel.
+This can cause color changes.
 Metabolic diseases may cause changes in tooth color and shape.

-Drugs and medications either taken by the mother while pregnant or by the child during the time of tooth development can cause changes in both the color and hardness of the enamel.
+Drugs and medicines either taken by the mother during pregnancy or by the child during the time of tooth development can cause changes in the color and hardness of the enamel.

 - Antibiotic tetracycline use before age 8